- The Basics of How To Start with YouTube: Becoming a Successful YouTuber Needs Time

 Everything starts with an idea.
 You’re a YouTuber and it’s a solo performance.
 You’re responsible for bringing fresh ideas to the table, judging, enhancing, and also rejecting them.
 But generally, the more ideas you have, the more content you’ll be able to produce.
-In fact, coming up with video themes should be the very first skill on every “How To Become a YouTube Star” list.
+In fact, coming up with video themes should be the very first skill on every “How To Start a YouTube Channel” list.

 Keep a notebook to collect random ideas whenever something comes up.
 After a day or two, go back to your draft ideas and see if they can work.

 Tip #4: To Become a YouTube Vlogger, You Need to Be Original

 We know that you need to be aware of what’s going on on YouTube at any given time.
 As a result, you are going to watch other successful YouTubers, but there’s a common pitfall you need to avoid.
 And it’s no other than imitation.

 Try to stay original and never copy what other YouTubers put out there.
 The right question you need to ask yourself is not “Can I become a YouTuber?”
 It’s “Can I become an original YouTuber?”